If you would like more information on any of these efforts, please contact us!

 Multi-State Initiative for Electronic Asset Verification Services

 In 2016, NESCSO worked with Vermont to develop a multi-state collaboration to competitively procure electronic asset verification services.
-Using the NESCSO-Vermont agreement and NESCSO’s subcontract with PCG, an additional seven states were able to join the initiative.
+Using the NESCSO-Vermont agreement and NESCSO’s subcontract with Public Consulting Group, an additional six states were able to join the initiative.
 The participating States enjoy reduced volume-based discounts and value-added project management services.
 This collaborative is open to any interested State.

 MAGI in the Cloud (MiTC)